UX

 UI Design Layers

-Layering approach gives a sense of depth to the interface making the experience more tangible
+The layering approach gives a sense of depth to the interface making the experience more tangible

 UI design layers work within the principles of Google’s Material Design, which mimics how people interact with objects in the real world.
 Layers help users interact with the app design.
-Surfaces and shadows play an important role in conveying the structure of the mobile app design — they differentiate elements and objects with shadows seems to pop off of the page.
+Surfaces and shadows play an important role in conveying the structure of the mobile app design — they differentiate elements and objects with shadows that seem to pop off of the page.

 Layers are interaction cues.
 Image credit: Material Design